Kinto/kinto/docs/core/rationale.rst

 * Straightforward component substitution.

-*Kinto-Core* doesn't try to be a framework: any project built with *Kinto-Core* will expose a well defined HTTP protocol for:
+*Kinto-Core* doesn't try to be a framework: any project built with *Kinto-Core* will expose a well defined HTTP API for:

 * Collection and records manipulation;
 * HTTP status and headers handling;
 * API versioning and deprecation;
 * Errors formatting.

-:ref:`This protocol <api-endpoints>` is an implementation of a series of good practices (followed at `Mozilla Services`_ and `elsewhere`_).
+:ref:`This HTTP API <api-endpoints>` is an implementation of a series of good practices (followed at `Mozilla Services`_ and `elsewhere`_).

 .. _Mozilla Services: https://wiki.mozilla.org/CloudServices